-Nikica Jelavic set up a nervy end but the home side was the superior side throughout thanks to two first-half goals, with Michael Dawson making his debut for the Tigers.
+Nikica Jelavic set up a nervy end but the hosts were the superior side throughout thanks to two first-half goals, with Michael Dawson making his debut for the Tigers

-Steve Bruce's side bowed out of the UEFA Europa League to Lokeren on Thursday, and first-half goals from Gabriel Agbonlahor and Andreas Weimann gave a lackluster Hull a mountain to climb at Villa Park.
+Steve Bruce's side bowed out of the Europa League to Lokeren on Thursday, and first-half goals from Gabriel Agbonlahor and Andreas Weimann gave a lacklustre Hull a mountain to climb at Villa Park.

 Kieran Richardson cut the ball back from the left and Weimann, who netted twice in the corresponding fixture last season, put Villa in control.

-Fabian Delph, fresh from his maiden England call, started well, clipping the crossbar early on and keeping Villa ticking over in the center of the park.
+Fabian Delph, fresh from his maiden England call-up, started well, clipping the crossbar early on and keeping Villa ticking over in the centre of the park.

-Hull was sluggish following its European exit, and was punished when Agbonlahor turned smartly and fired home from inside the area.
+Hull were sluggish following their European exit, and were punished when Agbonlahor turned smartly and fired home from inside the area.

 The striker opened his account for the season after a neat pass from Weimann around the point that Hull appeared to be growing into the game.

-Agbonlahor then forced Hull debutante Michael Dawson into a hurried clearance following a dangerous cross from the left before the visiting side went close shortly after when Tom Huddlestone's shot from distance deflected marginally wide off Delph.
+Agbonlahor then forced Hull debutant Michael Dawson into a hurried clearance following a dangerous cross from the left before the visitors went close shortly after when Tom Huddlestone's shot from distance deflected marginally wide off Delph.

 However, Dawson's first outing since joining from Tottenham got worse when he sloppily gave the ball away on the edge of the penalty area.

 Richardson then attacked down the left and crossed for Weimann, who had time to pick his spot and send Villa in 2-0 up at the break, although it could have been three when Ashley Westwood's free-kick hit the post late in the half.